Guest Post: How To Memorize Text as a Singer

 When talking to Lauri about my workshops, she suggested I guest post for the Laurislist blog, Singerpreneur.
 Singers, after all, need to learn lots of languages, and a big group of Los Angeles singers would be great candidates for my Los Angeles workshops.
-I took her up on it.
+I took her up on it and decided to focus on the subject of how to memorize text when singing professionally.

 The article I wrote is geared towards singers, but it covers a theme that resurfaces all over the place in language learning: how we remember.

-The article I wrote is geared towards singers, but it covers a theme that resurfaces all over the place in language learning: how we remember.
-Singers have particularly insane memorization needs; we have to memorize long foreign-language texts all the time.
-So I wrote out a method for memorizing texts that takes advantage of all the memory research I’ve done over the past year.
+While geared towards singers, the article I wrote covers a theme that resurfaces all over the place in language learning: how we remember.
+Singers have particularly insane memorization needs; we have to learn long foreign-language texts all the time.
+So I wrote out a method for how to memorize text that takes advantage of all the memory research I’ve done over the past year.

 Enjoy what you're reading?